VitoVan/vitovan.github.io/md/lispweb3.md

 * We do not usually load file like this `sbcl --load xxx.lisp`.
 We directly type and eval in the REPL, that's the charming part of Lisp.

-* We do not usually directly run `sbcl` and then eval something, it sucks.
+* We do not usually directly type and eval in the REPL created by `sbcl`, it hurts.
 You should try [SLIME](https://www.common-lisp.net/project/slime/), it makes life much more easier.

 And, one more thing: